Atticus29/dataJitsu/bugs.md

 - [ ] The snackbars for when a collection already exists fire off too many times (forever?).
 Probably especially noticeable when there are several collections in the database

 ### Minorly Urgent

-- [ ] Rating the video starts the video
+- [ ] Upon ending an annotation, video sometimes pauses, sometimes starts, and sometimes starts when a previous annotation begins(?) or ends(?)
 - [ ] Video is full screen
-- [ ] Video automatically starts upon page view
 - [ ] Sometime call to addGenericCandidateNameToDb creates something and then it is immediately deleted from db
 - [ ] Sometimes sort and paginator are undefined (when and why - see spinner in '/all-videos' bug below; I suspect they are related)
 - [ ] Spinner in '/all-videos' seems to go on forever under certain as yet unclear circumstances *until* you click something